+Every year, thousands of elephants are killed for their tusks by poachers.
+Between 2011 and 2014, more than 100,000 elephants were slaughtered.
+The African elephant population dropped 30 percent from 2007 to 2014.
 Success!
 African Grey Parrots Are Protected From The Wildlife Trade.
 Conservationists are celebrating a huge victory for African grey parrots, who are now one of the world’s most heavily trafficked birds, with news that world leaders voted to ban the international trade in wild-caught members of their species.

 African grey parrots are known for their incredible intelligence that’s on par with a small child, and ability to learn and mimic human speech, but the fascinating qualities that make us want them are causing major problems for these beautiful birds.
 African grey parrots are native to east, central and west Africa, but their popularity as pets has caused the suffering of countless individuals who end up in the pet trade, and the demand for them has driven severe declines of their wild counterparts who are taken from their homes.
 Après 100 ans de déclin, le nombre de tigres sauvages serait pour la première fois en hausse.
 Most Dramatic Turn Around For Critically Endangered Species.
 Ten thousand years ago in the Pleistocene era, the California Condor roamed free and proud among other iconic ice age species such as the saber tooth cat, giant sloths and mastodons.

 The California condor however was one of the few super-sized species that could boast of making it through the ice age.
 For thousands of years more, the California Condor continued to claim its throne as king of the skies, as it watched homo sapiens migrate south wrapped in animal skins and bringing with them fire and a desire to colonize the land.
 Victory!
 Ontario Bans Orca Captivity.
 In a major victory for animals, this week lawmakers in Ontario passed landmark legislation that bans keeping orcas in captivity and will bring improvements to living conditions for other captive marine mammals.

 Under the new law, the Ontario Society for the Prevention of Cruelty to Animals Act, the acquisition and breeding of orcas is banned effective immediately, leaving violators facing potential fines of up to $60,000 and the possibility of two years in prison.
 It also makes Ontario – which has more zoos and aquariums than any other province – the first province in Canada to set specific standards of care for marine mammals.
 While the specific details of the new standards of care for marine mammals are still being worked out, they are expected to improve a number of aspects from sizes of enclosures and social groupings to updating regulations on how animals are handled and displayed.

 2013 Thank You to Online Activists.
 Victory!
 EU's Seal Product Ban Upheld by World Trade Organization.
 In a landmark victory for seals, the World Trade Organization ruled on Monday to uphold the European Union’s (EU) ban on imported seal products over ethical concerns.
 In 2010, the EU enacted a ban on seal products, with exceptions for Inuit and other indigenous communities and for products that were derived for non-commercial purposes as a result of managing marine resources.

 The move was challenged by Canada and Norway, which both argued that the embargo violated global trade rules and that the hunts are humane and sustainable, despite evidence to the contrary.
 The WTO pointed out inconsistencies and problems with trade agreements, but ruled in the end that the ban was valid because it fills “the objective of addressing EU public moral concerns on seal welfare to a certain extent, and no alternative measure was demonstrated to make an equivalent or greater contribution to the fulfillment of the objective.”

-C’est maintenant le cas et les négociations ont abouti à un bon résultat.
-Hyderabad marque une avancée positive sur deux points importants : - Un compromis a été trouvé, après avoir été longuement discuté, sur la question du financement sur la base d’une proposition de l’Union Européenne inspirée par la France et l’Allemagne.
-Conférence d'Hyderabad : « Un nouveau pas franchi pour la biodiversité » IUCN Proposes 'Green List' of Non-Endangered, Thriving Species.
+A Hyderabad où se réunissait la 11ème Conférence des Parties à la Convention pour la Biodiversité, une fois encore c’est tard dans la nuit que les négociations, entre les 180 pays rassemblés pour décider du devenir de la préservation du vivant, se sont poursuivies.
+Il aura fallu attendre 2h30 du matin pour acter d’un heureux dénouement, dont on s’est mis à douter quelques heures plus tôt, tant les discussions ne cessaient de se prolonger.
+IUCN Proposes 'Green List' of Non-Endangered, Thriving Species.
 The International Union for Conservation of Nature looks as though they’ll be adding a positive spin to their work: Adding a Green List of species to the existing Red List of endangered species.
 The Green List will highlight those species which aren’t at risk of extinction, are “fully conserved” and “that exist in ecologically significant number, interacting fully with other species in their ecosystems.”